Code-Institute-Submissions/badminton-scorer/README.md

 ## **CREDITS** ##

-Code Institute Challenges and Projects throughout 2nd Milestone - This is my very first web application which I am really proud of accomplishing within a very short period of time.
-A few more enhancement and this will really be beneficial to one of my favourite sport that I play, badminton, and hope this will help the badminton umpires a lot.
+Code Institute Challenges and Projects throughout 2nd Milestone - This is my very first web application which I am proud of accomplishing within a very short period of time.
+A few more enhancements and this will really be beneficial to one of my favourite sport that I play, badminton, and hope this will help the badminton umpires a lot.

 [Back to Contents](#contents)